 And it’s an issue for central bankers, who typically target 2 percent inflation for price stability.
 Rate cuts to spur the economy and inflation are less effective, since the real interest rates are higher when accounting for deflation.

 “China is an aging, leveraged country, with excess industrial capacity.
 Appearances by inflation should be cheered,” according to the CBB Q4 preview.
 “They are also rare.”

 Qazi says that the only inflation is in agriculture commodities, which is not what Beijing wants.

 Two metals symbolic of global growth—copper and aluminum—are languishing.
 The CBB reports that the net share of copper firms raising production capacity fell to 30 percent from 60 percent two quarters prior, while aluminum firms raising capacity fell to 18 percent, which is half the Q3 figure.

-“A major misconception presently is that China will announce another massive stimulus plan in the coming weeks,” Qazi said.
+No Help“A major misconception presently is that China will announce another massive stimulus plan in the coming weeks,” Qazi said.